evnekdev/pyroapp-docs/docs/index.md

 # PyroApp

-PyroApp is a custom software developed at Pyrosearch, University of Queensland by Dr Evgenii Nekhoroshev.
+PyroApp is a custom software developed by Dr Evgenii Nekhoroshev at Pyrosearch, University of Queensland.

 Its primary purpose is to make complex thermochemical calculations available in Excel spreadsheets with minimum setup requirements and no programmic knowledge.